harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 The CDK steps in the step group are containerized.
 In the **Container Registry** and **Image** settings in each step, you must provide a Harness connector to a container registry and an image for the pod the step uses.

 Harness provides the `aws-cdk-plugin` base image and custom images for different stacks (Java, .NET, Python, Go, etc.) They are located on the Docker Hub registry [aws-cdk-plugin](https://hub.docker.com/r/harness/aws-cdk-plugin/tags).
-For example, `harness/aws-cdk-plugin:1.0.0` is the base image that contains the CDK CLI and Node.js and `harness/aws-cdk-plugin:1.0.0-java` is the base image for Java.
+For example, `harness/aws-cdk-plugin:1.0.0` is the base image that contains the CDK CLI and Node.js and `harness/aws-cdk-plugin:1.0.0-java` is the custom image for Java created by Harness.
+You can use a Harness custom image or create your own.

 You can use a Harness base image to create your own image and use that in a step.
 For example, if your CDK app uses a specific Java or Node.js version, you can use the base image provided by Harness and create your own image containing your dependencies.